Kindergarten

 This unit we are focusing on supporting and guiding students to show the process of their learning.
 This will be done via thinking skills.
 Students will begin recording their thinking throughout the unit.

-In our upcoming unit we will be diving into an inquiry of “How We Organize Ourselves” This inquiry looks at how everything in our world—people, plants, animals, and the way we do things—is connected!
+In our “How We Organize Ourselves” Unit, we have learned about how everything in our world—people, plants, animals, and the way we do things—is connected!